Large Continual Instruction Assistant: Abstract

 \section{Abstract}

-Instruction tuning guides the Multimodal Large Language Models (MLLMs) in aligning different modalities by designing text instructions, which seems to be an essential technique to enhance the capabilities and controllability of foundation models.
-In this framework, Multimodal Continual Instruction Tuning (MCIT) is adopted to continually instruct MLLMs to follow human intent in sequential datasets.
-We observe existing gradient update would heavily destroy the tuning performance on previous datasets and the zero-shot ability during continual instruction tuning.
-Exponential Moving Average (EMA) update policy owns the ability to trace previous parameters, which can aid in decreasing forgetting.
-However, its stable balance weight cannot deal with the ever-changing datasets, leading to the out-of-balance between plasticity and stability of MLLMs.
-In this paper, we propose a method called Multimodal \textbf{\underline{L}}arge \textbf{\underline{La}}nguage \textbf{C}ontinual \textbf{\underline{A}}ssistant (LLaCA) to address the challenge.
+Continual Instruction Tuning (CIT) is adopted to continually instruct Large Models to follow human intent data by data.
+It is observed that existing gradient update would heavily destroy the performance on previous datasets during CIT process.
+Instead, Exponential Moving Average (EMA), owns the ability to trace previous parameters, which can aid in decreasing forgetting.
+Nonetheless, its stable balance weight fails to deal with the ever-changing datasets, leading to the out-of-balance between plasticity and stability.
+In this paper, we propose a general continual instruction tuning framework to address the challenge.
 Starting from the trade-off prerequisite and EMA update, we propose the plasticity and stability ideal condition.
-Based on Taylor expansion in the loss function, we find the optimal balance weight is basically according to the gradient information and previous parameters.
-We automatically determine the balance weight and significantly improve the performance.
-Through comprehensive experiments on LLaVA-1.5 in a continual visual-question-answering benchmark, compared with baseline, our approach not only highly improves anti-forgetting ability (with reducing forgetting from 22.67 to 2.68), but also significantly promotes continual tuning performance (with increasing average accuracy from 41.31 to 61.89).
-Our code will be published soon.
+Based on Taylor expansion in the loss function, we find the optimal balance weight can be automatically determined by the gradients and learned parameters.
+Therefore, we propose a stable-plasticity balanced coefficient to avoid knowledge interference.
+Based on the semantic similarity of the instructions, we can determine whether to retrain or expand the training parameters and allocate the most suitable parameters for the testing instances.
+Extensive experiments across multiple continual instruction tuning benchmarks demonstrate that our approach not only enhances anti-forgetting capabilities but also significantly improves overall continual tuning performance.
+Our code is available at \url{https://github.com/JingyangQiao/CoIN}.